CallumHemsley/GRP-08/meetings.md

 * There was a problem with the 3D software "reality capture":
     * To buy is very expensive, around 40,000 RMB.
     * We are trying the free version currently.
-    * We are also unsure on how long this license for 40,000 RMB lasts e.g 3 months, the whole year etc
+    * We are also unsure on how long this license for 40,000 RMB lasts e.g 3 months, the whole year etc.

   We are currently making the requirements specification now.